swal4u/sbt/README.md

 ## Advanced users

-If you want to work with a more secure container or if you want to use docker in vagrant in windows, you have to to build the container before running.
+If you want to work with a more secure container or if you want to use docker in vagrant in windows, you have to build the container before running.
 This version create an user (name: docker) inside the container with the uid as your host user.
 So it will possible to share folder in vagrant for example.

 First, you have to download or clone this repo.